Makitoo/makitoo-android-example/README.md

 }
 ```

-### Activate the Spoonware instrumentation (a gradle plugin) in your Gradle build script
+### Activate the Makitoo instrumentation (a gradle plugin) in your Gradle build script
 ```groovy
 buildscript {
     repositories {